jbhender/CSCAR_Workshops/R_by_Example/func_prog_dplyr/README.md

 ### Functions in R

-The basic pattern for defining an function is shown below.
+The basic pattern for defining a function is shown below.

 ```r
 my_func = function( arg1, arg2 = 5, arg3 = NULL) {